 The profit & loss statement summarizes the revenues and expenses generated by the company over the entire reporting period.
-The profit & loss statement is also known as the income
+The profit & loss statement is also known as the income statement, statement of earnings, statement of operations, or income.

 The basic equation on which a profit & loss statement is based is Revenues - Expenses = Profit.